Joseph H. De Castro: Post Civil War

 After the war De Castro entered the regular Army and served for a few years.
 De Castro married Rosalia Rodriguez and in 1882 moved to New York City.
 There he was an active member of the Phil Kearny Post Number 8 of the Grand Army of the Republic.
 During his civilian years, he was employed by the New York Barge Office.
 On May 8, 1892, De Castro died in his home, which was located at 244 West 22nd Street.
 His funeral was held at the 18th Street Methodist Church in New York City and he was buried at Fairmount Cemetery (Section 2, Lot 300, Grave 2) in Newark, New Jersey.

-In popular Culture
+In popular culture

-In Netflix's tv-series House of Cards in Season 2 Episode 8, outgoing President Garrett Walker's White House Chief of Staff, Linda Vasquez, presented De Castro's Medal of Honor to Vice President Frank Underwood as a farewell gift because Frank used to paint Civil War Era toy soldiers as a hobby.
+In Netflix's television series House of Cards in Season 2 Episode 8, outgoing President Garrett Walker's White House Chief of Staff, Linda Vasquez, presented De Castro's Medal of Honor to Vice President Frank Underwood as a farewell gift because Frank used to paint Civil War Era toy soldiers as a hobby.